Abstract digital artwork featuring smooth, overlapping curved shapes in shades of green and blue on a black background.

 How much does Conduktor cost, and is there a free tier?

 The Team Edition is approximately $1,200 per seat per year.
-A free Community tier is available for self-hosted deployments.
+A free Community tier is available for self-hosted deployments, but it restricts the number of allowed servers and users and does not support connections to SSL-enabled or multi-broker clusters.
 Enterprise pricing is negotiated directly.
 For 100 users across three clusters, estimated list price is $80,000-$150,000 per year.

 When is Conduktor a better choice than the alternatives?